robotpony/chronicle.md/README.md

 # Chronicle.md

-*Version: 1 (development version)*
+*Version: 1 development version*

-ChronicleMD is a tool for publishing rich sites with Markdown and other common documentation and common and plain text data formats.
-It is focused on making publishing to the web and print easier, using plaintext where possible.
+ChronicleMD is a tool for publishing with Markdown and other common plain text data formats.
 #### New to version 1

 * New markdown engine (Parsedown)
-* Presto 1.2 (namespaces, etc.)
+* Presto 1.2 and PHP 5.4 + (namespaces, etc.)
-* Rewrite of basic engine, allowing for plugins, type detection, and extensive markdown feature
+* Rewrite of basic engine, allowing for plugins, type detection, and extensive markdown features

 **How it works**